Configuration and (meta)data

 Many, varied kinds of data are used to prepare and modify MESSAGEix-GLOBIOM scenarios.
 Other data are produced by code as incidental or final output.
+These can be categorized in several ways.
+One is by the purpose they serve:

-data—actual numerical values—used or produced by code,
+data: actual numerical values used or produced by code,

 and message_data